-Kohat Cement Company Limited (PSX: KOHC) was established in 1980 under the Companies Act, 1913.
-The company produces and sells cement.
-In 2002, it entered the export market as well.
-As of June 2020, the company has a production capacity of 3.5 million metric ton grey clinker and 135,000 metric ton white clinker.
+Kohat Cement Company Limited (PSX: KOHC) was set up under the Companies Act, 1913, in 1980.
+It produces and sells cement.
+Initially it was only present in the domestic market, but in 2002 it also entered the export market.
+As of June 2020, the production capacity of the company stood at 3.5 million metric ton grey clinker and 135,000 metric ton white clinker.

-As at June 30, 2020, about 55 percent shares of the company are held under the category of associated companies, undertakings, and related parties.
-Within this, 55 percent is held by ANS Capital (Pvt) Limited.
-The directors, CEO, their spouses, and minor children hold a little over 17 percent, of which Mrs. Hijab Tariq, a non-executive director, is major shareholder owning 16.74 percent of the total shares.
-Some 11 percent are with the local general public, followed by 10 percent in mutual funds.
-The remaining 7 percent shares with the rest of the shareholder categories.
+As at June 30, 2020, 55 percent of the shares of the company are held by the associated companies, undertakings, and related parties.
+Within this, nearly all are held by ANS Capital (Pvt) Limited.
+The local general public holds over 11 percent shares while the directors, CEO, their spouses and minor children own 17 percent shares in the company.
+Within this category, majority shares are owned by Mrs. Hijab Tariq.
+Close to 11 percent shares are held in mutual funds, while the remaining about 6 percent shares are held by the rest of the shareholder categories.

 Historical operational performance